JeyWhite/BrainfuckEncryptor/README.md

-A tool for encrypting text into a brainfuck message format Made for fun and practice
+A tool for encrypting text into a brainfuck message format.
+Made for fun and practice